davidwhiting/snowflake-quickstart/step3.md

 ![](images/03_details_2.png)

-The target `bad_loans` is Boolean, has 38,980 observations, and has a mean value of 0.1592.
+The target `bad_loans` is Boolean with 38,980 observations and has a mean value of 0.1592.
 This means that 15.92% of the customers (rows) in this dataset have a loan that was not paid off.

 Clicking the `DATASET ROWS` button on the upper right yields a spreadsheet format.

 ![](images/03_details_3.png)

 This is helpful in understanding the layout of the data.
-A quick inspection of your dataset using details is a good practice that we always recommended.
+A quick inspection of your dataset using `Details` is a good practice that we always recommended.